Social Studies Education

 As a social studies education major, you’ll prepare to lead your own classroom, gaining subject area knowledge as well as expertise in all areas of education.
 You’ll complete a minimum of 120 credit hours to complete this degree, including the general education requirements and at least 39 senior division hours.
 A minor is required.

-• SE318 Techniques of Teaching Secondary Social Studies (3)
+- SE318 Techniques of Teaching Middle and Secondary Social Studies (3)

-• SE385 Pedagogy 3: Middle and Secondary Education Methods of Secondary Teaching (3)
+- SE385 Pedagogy III: Advanced Methods of Middle & Secondary Teaching (3)

-• SE390 Instructional Interventions for Middle and Secondary Students with Special Literacy Needs (3)
+- SE390 Instructional Interventions for Middle & High School Students with Special Literacy Needs (3)

 Required courses: